Stock market angst: You want the good or bad news first? (Then let’s talk about the Canadian dollar)

 Then there's the loonie

 Mark McCormick, North American head of foreign exchange strategy at TD Securities, believes the loonie will see 79 US cents before we're done.

-And today's jobs report from Statistics Canada may play into the currency market as investors try to gauge what the numbers could mean for the rate path of the Bank of Canada.
+Which it did today, at least briefly.

 "We hold our negative bias against CAD, expecting a rally back towards 1.2660," Mr. McCormick said, referring to the Canadian dollar by its symbol.